 Solving Shadow IT for File Sharing

 What if IT leaders would “embrace Shadow IT” when they discover the use of unsanctioned file sharing apps in their enterprise?
 Leaders may be quick to react in worry when they find out employees are using these unsecure apps to share sensitive information, and rightfully so.
-These apps not only go against corporate policies but against regulations like HIPAA and FISMA that demand the security of data.
+These apps not only go against corporate policies but against regulations that demand the security of data.
 But the value that IT leaders can gain from the discovery of Shadow IT can be just as important for future IT decisions.

 If you are an IT leader and discover that your employees are actively using free file sharing apps, your best next step is to find out why they are being used.
 Many employees are secretly using their own file sharing applications to bypass complex systems like FTP because of its obsolete functionality and interfaces.
 They also may be using them because their corporate email has file attachment limits and they needed a quick way to send something out.
 Possibly the biggest reason employees are using consumer file sharing apps is so they can work from their own devices when they are on-the-go.
 Though the reasons vary in each enterprise, IT leaders who embrace these needs will be the most successful at reducing the use of unsecure file sharing and make the next step towards improved collaboration.

 Thru’s goal is to help CIOs and IT Directors solve the issue of unsanctioned file sharing and also give employees easy-to-use solutions to increase productivity.
 Companies that use the Thru Platform are able to help employees send files of any size using intuitive interfaces.
 With out-of-the-box integrations with Outlook, Salesforce and IBM Notes, employees can securely collaborate within their current business applications.